mckinsey/vizro/vizro-ai/docs/pages/user-guides/create-complex-dashboard.md

 dashboard = vizro_ai.dashboard([df1, df2], user_question)
 ```

 The call to `dashboard()` triggers the dashboard building process.
-Once Vizro-AI finishes the dashboard generation process, you can launch the dashboard with `build()`.
+Once Vizro-AI finishes this process, you can launch the dashboard with `build()`.

 !!! example "Generated dashboard"